NSF IRES ASU/DCU: Sensor Information Processing and Machine Learning for Wearable Devices

 DCU: N. O’Connor (POC) S. Daniels, S. Little, N. Dunne and (Research Team at DCU)

 New sensing and cloud computing capabilities in mobile platforms are creating game changing opportunities for mobile health research.
 A significant drawback is the lack of precision in emerging off-the-shelf mobile health products and apps.
 Advances in synergistic sensor and machine learning (ML) algorithm design are key to improving precision in mobile health and wearables.
 The aim of the IRES project is to embed students in cutting edge research that will provide integrated hardware and algorithm/software solutions for the next generation wearables and mobile health monitoring technologies.
-This Interdisciplinary international program will address challenges at the overlap of sensor design, big data analytics, signal processing (SP), ML, and associated policies and standards.
-The IRES Track 1 program will provide opportunities for US students to collaborate internationally with researchers at the Dublin City University (DCU) Insight center.
+This Interdisciplinary international program will address challenges at the overlap of sensor design, big data analytics, signal processing (SP), and Machine Learning L. The IRES Track 1 program will provide opportunities for US students to collaborate internationally with researchers at the Dublin City University (DCU) Insight center.
 Students will be mentored by ASU and DCU faculty and will focus on solving application-driven problems involving integrated sensor devices and ML algorithms.
-The IRES will support 4 undergraduate and 2 graduate students for 6 weeks annually at DCU Dublin, Ireland.
+The entire IRES program is 8 weeks and the IRES will support undergraduate and graduate students to travel for 6 weeks annually to DCU Dublin, Ireland.
 Intensive pre-training and post-engagement plans are provided to ensure successful outcomes.
 Provisions will be made (if necessary) to operate the IRES project under COVID-19 restrictions.
 The ASU Co-PI team brings expertise from Professors G. Raupp (sensors), E. Forzani (biomarkers), A. Spanias (ML, SP), and N. Kellam (Eng.
 Education).
 Core DCU collaborators are Professors S. Daniels (sensors), S. Little (big data, ML), N. Dune (nanosensors), and N. O’Connor (Vision, ML).
 The project will also engage Nobel Laureate Leland Hartwell as a thought leader for mobile health solutions.
 Additional faculty from both institutions will provide research mentorship and crosscutting training.